yochannah/carpentries.org/_posts/2019/04/2019-04-19-datacamp-response.md

 We also know that many of our community members have interacted with the company, either as course developers or by taking courses.
 In addition, the victim of the assault is a member of our community.
 We appreciate and support the stances that many of these people and others in our community have made.
-See Noam Ross’ post [Don't Take My DataCamp Course, There Must be Consequences for Sexual Assault](https://noamross.github.io/datacamp-sexual-assault/) for a summary of the overall community response.
+See Noam Ross’ post [do not Take My DataCamp Course, There Must be Consequences for Sexual Assault](https://noamross.github.io/datacamp-sexual-assault/) for a summary of the overall community response.